sensorario/go-book/Control Structures/for.md

 }
 ```

-When you omit everything, you obtain an infinite loop.
+When you omit everything, you have an infinite loop.

 ```go
 for {